wezleytsai/wezleytsai.github.io/_posts/2015-07-09-constructing-a-hash-table.md

 As mentioned before, if the index of the data is known, it can be retrieved at constant time from an array.
 That is, the amount of time required to retrieve the data is independent of the size of the array.
 The array could have 10,000 elements, but the computer can access the data at index 8,157 instantly by doing some math.
 How can this knowledge by applied to create a data structure that is capable of storing key-value pairs with constant time data retrieval?

 A hash table does exactly this.
-Hash tables store data in an internal array, but has an extra feature that converts the keys (strings) into an index using a **hashing function** to decide _where_ to store the data.
+Hash tables store data in an internal array, but has an extra feature that _maps_ the keys (strings) to an index using a **hashing function**.
 Using the example above, a hashing function might do the following:

 ```javascript
 hashingFunction('a', 3); // returns 0